yuval0hering/rock-your-world2/README.md

 9. open rock-your-world-frontend directory.
 10. open the map.html file

-That's it! now you can check about which places your favorite artists sing his songs! enjoy!
+That's it! now you can check about which locations your favorite artists sing his songs! enjoy!